-Since its release just over a year ago, Microsoft Dynamics 365 Business Central has become a familiar solution within the ERP landscape, and has been introduced to Professional Advantage blog readers with three blogs.
+Since its release just over a year ago, Microsoft Dynamics 365 Business Central has become a familiar solution within the ERP landscape, and has been introduced to Professional Advantage blog readers with these recent blogs.

 What you need to know about Microsoft Dynamics 365 Business Central.